Vermont plays in America East Tournament against the Binghamton - WTOP News

 Lowell, Massachusetts; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: The Vermont Catamounts play in the America East Tournament against the Binghamton Bearcats.
+BOTTOM LINE: The Vermont Catamounts and Binghamton Bearcats meet in the America East Tournament.

-The Bearcats are 8-8 against America East opponents.
-Binghamton is fifth in the America East giving up 71.3 points while holding opponents to 43.2% shooting.
+The Bearcats are 8-8 against America East teams.
+Binghamton ranks fourth in the America East with 24.2 defensive rebounds per game led by Armon Harried averaging 4.9.

-TOP PERFORMERS: Dylan Penn is averaging 12.8 points for the Catamounts.
-Matt Veretto is averaging 2.2 made 3-pointers over the last 10 games for Vermont.
+TOP PERFORMERS: Robin Duncan is averaging eight points, 7.3 rebounds and 4.4 assists for the Catamounts.
+Dylan Penn is averaging 12.8 points over the last 10 games for Vermont.

-Dan Petcash is shooting 41.2% from beyond the arc with 1.4 made 3-pointers per game for the Bearcats, while averaging 9.9 points.
-Jacob Falko is shooting 42.5% and averaging 13.4 points over the past 10 games for Binghamton.
+Jacob Falko is averaging 13.8 points and 3.6 assists for the Bearcats.
+Dan Petcash is averaging 1.9 made 3-pointers over the last 10 games for Binghamton.

 LAST 10 GAMES: Catamounts: 10-0, averaging 80.4 points, 28.9 rebounds, 15.5 assists, 6.1 steals and 3.4 blocks per game while shooting 51.3% from the field.
 Their opponents have averaged 66.7 points per game.